smusleh/MSLP/README.md

 FastAPI (a Web framework for developing RESTful APIs in Python).
 It is based on Pydantic and type hints to validate, serialize, and deserialize data, and automatically auto-generate OpenAPI documents.

-The folder structure:
-App:
+ ## Docker Folder:
- fasta folder contains sample fasta file input folder contains uploaded fasta files models folder contains MLP-trained binary classifiers based on OvR strategy.
+ * fasta folder contains sample fasta file
+ * input folder contains uploaded fasta files
+ * models folder contains MLP-trained binary classifiers based on OvR strategy.
-                One model for each of the five localizations output folder: temp folder util folder contains code and classes to generate the four types of features (Kmer, PseKNC, PSEEIIP, TPCP, DPCP, Z_curve_48bit, and Z_curve_144bit. docker-compose.yaml, Dockerfie: Specs to build the MLP container requirements.txt: All required packages to build the API within the container localization_api.py: python file contains code and logic to build the API endpoints
+                One model for each of the five localizations
+ * output folder: temp folder
+ * util folder contains code and classes to generate the four types of features (Kmer, PseKNC, PSEEIIP, TPCP, DPCP, Z_curve_48bit, and Z_curve_144bit. docker-compose.yaml, Dockerfie: Specs to build the MLP container requirements.txt: All required packages to build the API within the container localization_api.py: python file contains code and logic to build the API endpoints

+## Docker Guideline:
 OPTION 1:
 Use the PREBUILT Docker image available on the public Docker Hub Account